 How to Safely Remove a Tick

-Hiking, camping, dog-walking—any outdoor activity, especially those in or around tall grass, can leave you with a tick.
-It’s important to check both yourself and your pet for ticks after engaging in any activity that might have exposed you to these parasites.
+Hiking, camping, walking your dog—any outdoor activity, especially those in or around tall grass, can leave you with a tick bite.
+That's why it’s always important to check both you and your pet for ticks after engaging in any activity that might have exposed you to these parasites.

 Ranging from the size of a pinhead to 2/3 of an inch, ticks can be brown or red, even white or blue-green (especially after feeding).
-Ticks can easily go unnoticed, so when checking for ticks, take your time and be thorough.FOR PETS:
+Ticks can easily go unnoticed, so take your time and be thorough when checking for ticks.FOR PETS:

 Slowly brush your fingers through their fur, looking for any unusual bumps or lumps on or near the skin.
 Ticks particularly enjoy hiding in dark, warm locations, so be sure to check on and within your pet’s’ ears, between toes, under armpits, and under or near their tail.FOR PEOPLE: